Main Page

 My favorite drives are the HGST Ultrastar Enterprise refurbished drives sold by GoHardDrive.
 I've got about 10 of them, and have never had a problem with any

 of them yet.
 They have been rock solid, some many years old with many hours on them.
-You can get the HGST drives in 4tb, 8tb and 12tb.
-I paid about $200 for
+You can get the HGST drives in 4tb, 8tb, 10tb, and 12tb.

 Powered by: Rocky Linux v9.5 Rocky Lunux Nginx v1.20.1 Nginx iRedMail v1.7.1 iRedMail